BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         specifies that model definitions should not be reported

     --noobjects
-        affects only the xml2 report when --components is specified; omits objects from component definitions
+        affects only the xml report when --components is specified; omits objects from component definitions

     --noparameters
-        affects only the xml2 report when --components is specified; omits parameters from component definitions
+        affects only the xml report when --components is specified; omits parameters from component definitions

         NOT YET IMPLEMENTED